jaykay12/tech/_posts/2020-10-6-apache-solr-querying.md

   - Solr supports a variety of request handlers.
 Some are designed for processing search queries, while others manage tasks such as index replication.

   - Mainly 4 types of RequestHandlers:
-    1. QueryHandler/SearchHandler
-    2. UpdateRequestHandler/IndexHandler
-    3. ShardHandler
-    4. Implicit Handler

     - **QueryHandler**
       - Primary request handler, handles the search queries.
       - Have 4 sections: defaults, invariants, appends and components.

     - **UpdateRequestHandler** or **IndexHandler**
       - Process updates to the solr index.
       - `/update` - UpdateRequestHandler - Add, delete and update indexed documents

     - **ShardHandler**
       - Configured for searching across the shards of a cluster
       - Used only with distributed search.

     - **Implicit Handler**
       - Implicit -> As they need not be configured in solrconfig.xml explicitly.
       - Few notable ones are:
           1. /replication
           2. /config - SolrConfigHandler - Retrieve/modify Solr configuration.
           3. /admin/ping - PingRequestHandler - Health check.
           4. /admin/properties - PropertiesRequestHandler - Return JRE system properties.
           5. /schema - SchemaHandler - Retrieve/modify Solr schema.

 <ins>**Defining a SearchHandler & its usage**</ins>